I surprised some people when I said I was taking November off Twitter.

 I must re-emphasize the word peace.

-The first evening off Twitter, I felt a level of peace I hadn’t known in some time.
-I just hung out with Kristi, danced with the kids, and read a book to myself for a very long time.
+The first evening off Twitter, I felt a level of peace I hadn't known in some time.
+I just chilled out, danced with the kids, and read a book to myself for a very long time.

-Even though I found it surprisingly easy to give it up, it truly was an addiction, to be honest: until that night, I felt obligated to check it—and often, despite whatever I was in the midst of being more important in terms of my stated priorities.
-I don’t know how many times Kristi gave me a death look (or worse!) for being distracted by my phone, even against my own intentions otherwise.
+Even though I found it surprisingly easy to give it up, it truly was an addiction, to be honest: until that night, I felt obligated to check it--and often, despite whatever I was in the midst of being more important in terms of my stated priorities.

 You've heard of Dunbar's number, right?